Written for Shweta’s Saturday Six Word

 “Mr. Byrnes is real good to us, Eddie.
 He deserves the truth” Jay added encouragingly.

 Eddie sniffled and rubbed is swollen eyes.
-“I saw all the boxes and I wanted to see what was inside but I didn’t touch them, cross my heart.
-Lou, he came in the back door and pushed me into the boxes and they fell.”
+“I saw all the boxes and I was curious, Jay, but I didn’t touch them, cross my heart and hope to die.
+Then Lou, he came rushing in the back door and pushed me into the boxes and they fell.”

 “You lying freak!” yelled Lou.
-“I was out back chasing that tramp who’s always looking for a handout.
+“I was out back chasing that bum who’s always looking for a handout.
 Eddie’s mangy mutt was there and he tore a hole in my pants cuff!”

 “Yeah, after you kicked him, I’m sure” declared Jay.